M-arcus/cloudron-docs/docs/documentation/certificates.md

 Custom certificates can be set for each installed application using the [REST API](/documentation/developer/api/#configure-app).
 This can be used to set an Extended Validation (EV) certificate for an app.

-To set a custom wildcard certificate to be used across all the apps, pass the `--tls-provider fallback` option at installation time to the `cloudron-setup` script and set it as a [fallback certificate](/documentation/certificates/#setting-fallback-wildcard-certificate).

 ## Common reasons for Let's Encrypt Certificate failure